A US Army CH-47 Chinook is loaded with humanitarian aid supplies

 |0

-This work, A US Army CH-47 Chinook is loaded with humanitarian aid supplies [Image 6 of 6], by SPC William Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A US Army CH-47 Chinook is loaded with humanitarian aid supplies [Image 8 of 8], by CPT William Stroud, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT